liozzazhang/heketi-glusterfs-cluster/README.md

 [![Build Status](https://travis-ci.org/gluster/gluster-kubernetes.svg?branch=master)](https://travis-ci.org/gluster/gluster-kubernetes)

 ## Preparation
-   - Install glusterfs-client on each node
+   - Install glusterfs-client on each node: `yum install glusterfs-client`
-   - Load kernel mode: modprobe dm_thin_pool
+   - Load kernel mode: `modprobe dm_thin_pool`
-   - At least 3 nodes with at least one available block disk. such as /dev/xda, /dev/xdb
+   - At least 3 nodes with at least one available block disk. such as /dev/xda, /dev/xdb .
    - Check All available disk can be formatted via `lvcreate` command.
 You can run `lvcreate /dev/xda` to verify!
    - Label glusterfs node specified in `templetes/glusterfs-deploy.yaml` _nodeSelector_ section.